xrnl/aginun/CONTRIBUTING.md

 ### How to contribute

+#### Install and run the application

+You can install and run the application by following the intructions in the [README](https://github.com/xrnl/aginun#install).

-#### Development model
+#### Follow the Development model

-In this project, we use the _fork and pull_ [collaborative development model](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-collaborative-development-models) to make changes to the code.
+In this project, we use the _fork and pull_ [collaborative development model](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-collaborative-development-models) to collaboratively change the code.
 If you haven't worked with this model before, we recommend following [this guide](https://blog.scottlowe.org/2015/01/27/using-fork-branch-git-workflow/).

+#### Make your changes

+Once you have installed the application and it is configured according to the _fork and pull_ model, you can make your changes to the code.

+#### Test your code

+It is highly recommended that you write unit tests for any code you submit.
+This will help ensure that any code you write works as expected, and will make it easy to identify if any future changes breaks your code.

+### Make sure all tests pass

+Before submitting your change, you need to make sure that they do not break existing functionality.
+To do that, [run all tests](https://github.com/xrnl/aginun#test) and fix your code if any of the tests do not pass.

 #### Lint and Prettify code